École Polytechnique Fédérale de Lausanne

 Research Interests

-Did you know?: There's more solar power hitting the Earth every hour than the global annual power consumption!
+Did you know that there's more solar power hitting the Earth every hour than the global annual power consumption?
 Clearly, there's no dearth of solar energy resource in the world.
 The only challenge is: How do we develop technologies and systems that can effectively utilize this resource?
-I am interested in developing ways to efficiently harness My research interests can be broadly classifed as (with some obvious overlaps):
+I am interested in developing ways to efficiently harness solar energy and manage incoming solar radiation for diverse applications.
+My research interests can be broadly classifed as (with some obvious overlaps):

 • Heat Transfer: Solar thermal systems, Thermal radiation transfer, Radiative cooling, Phase change thermal systems, Geoengineering